ska-telescope/developer.skatelescope.org/src/tools/cidashboard.rst

 CI-Dashboard
 ----------------

-The following list is automatically extracted from our gitlab project dashboard page at [https://ska-telescope.gitlab.io/ska_ci_dashboard/]
+The following table is automatically extracted from our gitlab project dashboard page at [https://ska-telescope.gitlab.io/ska_ci_dashboard/]

 =====  =====  ======